 Best Ireland Bus Routes

 One of the most scenic bus routes in Ireland is the Ennis (County Clare) to Galway City (County Galway) route.
-Route 350 departs Ennis and meanders through quaint villages, epic landscape and even skirts alongside the Cliffs of Moher.
+Route 350 departs Ennis and meanders through quaint villages, and epic landscapes and even skirts alongside the Cliffs of Moher.
 You can read more about this route here.

 Advantages to travelling Ireland by bus

-Buses are budget-friendly and are often the cheapest way to travel in Ireland without a car.
-If you are looking to do a lot of travel by public transport, bus tickets can work out cheaper.
+Bus travel in Ireland is budget-friendly and is often the cheapest way to travel in Ireland without a car.
+If you are looking to do a lot of travel by public transport in Ireland, bus tickets can work out cheaper.

 Tourist attractions that are not along major roads or train routes are often served too, albeit with infrequent service.
 But they are often served, nonetheless.